AdrielAlvarez/Project2_Group2/README.md

 The webservers UI is not anything pretty since the goal was to have the least confusing and resource demandent interface
 <img src = "https://tessel.github.io/t2-start/images/ap-web-app-preview.png">

+### Troubleshoot

+during the development many issues were encountered throught the  process of making the tessel 2 to function.
+One issues was that the board was bricked do to a coruption of th flash during an update.
+This was probably the biggest roadblock since most forums trying top deal whith this issue would either not work or were not compatible with the hardware used to configure the tessel or would simply end in no solution possible.

+fortunately after much research and mentor assistance (if you know you know 👉) two methods were found to allow users to flash the tessel and continue on with their production:

+MACos and Linux:
+for the mac we managed to flash the tessel running a flash.py script that would find the device, wipe the flash memory and then run the operating system back on. you can find the scripts and the os in reflash/unixSystems

+Windows:
+Windows was more dificult since most of the solutions required a lot more accessabilty and harware knowledge that was just to dificult for most users at my level of programing and harware at the moment of writing this(I know thers some super genius out there probaly reading this saying "bro I learned how to do that in my freshman year of college", well we all aren't that lucky  eh?).
+Point aside, here is the solution to all your nightmares my beloved normal earthlings:

+<a href="https://github.com/tessel/t2-cli/issues/742">Baby jesus descends for my boys</a>

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)